lailaarkadan/lailaarkadan/README.md

 ## This is Laila Arkadan 👋

-## I am a Web Developer from Arvada,CO!
+- 👩🏻‍💻 I'm a Web Developer
+- ⛰ I currently live in Arvada,CO

-- I am currently studying at BloomTech
+- 👩🏻‍💻 I'm currently a student at BloomTech
 - 👩🏻‍🎓 I have a Bachelors in Hospitality Managment
+- 📫 How to reach me: laila.arkadan@gmail.com
 - 💬 Ask me about baking tips!
-- 📫 How to reach me: laila.arkadan@gmail.com
-- ⚡ Fun Fact: Male Polar Bears can wiegh as much as 10 men!
+- ⚡ Fun Fact: Scientists can ectract polar bears DNA from just their footprints!

 -->
 <h3 align="left">Connect with me:</h3>
 <p align="left">